lilyjma/durable-functions-python-model-evaluation/README.md

 # Model evaluation using Durable Functions (Python)

 ## About sample

 This sample demonstrates how to use Durable Functions to call multiple models in parallel to quickly get the best response to a user's query.
 It uses three models - GPT-3.5-turbo, GPT-4o-mini, and Phi-4 - to answer a query.
-After getting the responses, it uses GPT-4 to evaluate and select the simplest and most intuitive response.
+After getting the responses, it uses GPT-4 to evaluate and score the responses based on a certain criteria.

 ![Screenshot of sample-architecture](./media/sample-architecture.png)

 There's no particular reason for choosing the models used in this sample - the key is to demonstrate how to leverage Durable Function's fan-out/fan-in pattern to easily realize this scenario.

 ### About Durable Functions

 [Durable Functions](https://learn.microsoft.com/azure/azure-functions/durable/durable-functions-overview) is part of [Azure Functions](https://learn.microsoft.com/azure/azure-functions/functions-overview) offering.
 It helps  orchestrate stateful logic that is long-running and provides reliable execution.
 For example, when there's infrastructure failure (network connectivity dropped, VM crashed, etc.), the framework rebuilds application state and start from the point of failure instead of the beginning.
 This helps save time and money, especially for expensive operations like LLM calls.
 Common scenarios where Durable Functions is useful include agentic workflows, data processing, asynchronous APIs, batch processing, and infrastructure management.

 Durable Functions needs a [backend provider](https://learn.microsoft.com/azure/azure-functions/durable/durable-functions-storage-providers) to persist application states.
-This sample uses the Azure Storage backend.
+This sample uses the new [Durable Task Scheduler](https://learn.microsoft.com/azure/azure-functions/durable/durable-task-scheduler/durable-task-scheduler) backend that's currently in preview.

 > [!IMPORTANT]
 > This sample creates several resources.
 Delete the resource group after testing to minimize charges.